10x20x2 MERV 13 Air Filter - Box of 6

 9 1/2 x 19 1/2 x 1¾

-It is common sense to know that replacing your air filter is the first step in insuring your HVAC unit is running at its optimal level.
+It is common sense to know that replacing your air filter is the first step in ensuring your HVAC unit is running at its optimal level.
 The second step is choosing which filter is best for you and your environment.
 Air filters are ranked in a minimum efficiency rating value (MERV) system.
 The higher the MERV rating, the better the filter can filter out all airborne particulates.

-10x20x2 MERV 13 filters are right on the cusp of being classified as “medium efficiency MERV pleated air filters” and “high efficiency MERV pleated air filters.”
+10x20x2 MERV 13 filters are right on the cusp of being classified as “medium efficiency MERV pleated air filters” and “high-efficiency MERV pleated air filters.”
 Filters that have received a rating of MERV 7-13 are about as effective as true HEPA filters at controlling a majority of airborne particles.
 This is able to happen more effectively as the filter gets dirty.
 However, MERV ratings of 13-16 are able to remove and capture smaller particle sizes even before the filter starts to become dirty.
 With the first air exchange, MERV 13 filters have over a 75% efficiency of removing airborne particulates that are between 0.3u and 1.0u in size.
 When the average particle size is 1.0u to 3.0U, the filters efficiency jumps to over 90%!

 We are very proud that we offer these great 10x20x2 MERV 13 filters now for homes.
 Until recently, MERV 13 air filters were commonly found in: communication centers, telephone terminal rooms, biological laboratories, biomedical laboratories, chemistry laboratories, and physics laboratories.
 But, we figured that the importance of having these great filters at work would be equally important for a home.
 Regardless of the efficiency of the filter, operating cost is quite specific to the building; there is no rule of thumb.
 This means the type of filter should be selected based on the specific building location, occupancy, air quality issues and type and operation of the HVAC system.
 However, it is reasonable to specify at least MERV 13 filters to maintain good indoor air quality in common types of spaces.